 Performance, Fees and Expenses of the Fund.
-Drawing upon information provided prior to the Meeting and upon reports provided to the Directors by the Adviser throughout the preceding year, the Directors concluded that in view of the investment objective of the Fund and market conditions, the Fund has outperformed its benchmark for the year-to-date, one-, three- five- and ten-year periods as of December 31, 2020.
+Drawing upon information provided prior to the Meeting and upon reports provided to the Directors by the Adviser throughout the preceding year, the Directors concluded that in view of the investment objective of the Fund and market conditions, the Fund has outperformed its benchmark for the fiscal year-to-date, one-, three- five- and ten-year periods as of December 31, 2021.
 The Directors noted that the Board would continue to monitor the Fund's performance.

 In order to better evaluate the Fund's management fee, the Directors had requested comparative information with respect to fees paid by similar public funds.
-Based on that information, the Directors noted that while the Fund's total expense ratio was higher than the average of the comparable funds' total expense ratio the effective fee declined as Fund assets increased and expense ratios trended downward.
-The Directors also noted that for the period September 1, 2020 through February 28, 2021, the management fee was equivalent to an annual rate of 0.45% of weighted average daily net assets which reflected a (0.25)% Performance Adjustment (annualized), based on the Fund's net asset value underperforming the Fund's benchmark by more than five percentage points.
+Based on that information, the Directors noted that the Fund's total expense ratio was lower than the average of the comparable funds' total expense ratio.
+It was noted that the effective fee declined as Fund assets increased and expense ratios trended downward.
+The Directors also noted that for the period September 1, 2021 through February 28, 2022, the management fee was equivalent to an annual rate of 0.74% of weighted average daily net assets which reflected a 0.04% Performance Adjustment (annualized), based on the Fund's net asset value outperforming the Fund's benchmark.
 The Directors concluded that the data available provided confirmation of the reasonableness of the Adviser's fees.

-The Directors considered the anticipated profitability of the management arrangement with the Fund to the Adviser.
-The Directors had been provided with data on the Fund's profitability to the Adviser for the calendar years 2019 and 2020.
+The Directors considered the profitability of the management arrangement with the Fund to the Adviser.
+The Directors had been provided with data on the Fund's profitability to the Adviser for the calendar years 2020 and 2021.
 They first discussed with representatives of the Adviser the methodologies used in computing the costs that formed the basis of the profitability calculations.
 Concluding that these methodologies were acceptable, they turned to the data provided.
 After discussion and analysis, they concluded that, to the extent that the Adviser's relationship with the Fund was profitable, the profitability was not such as to render the management fee excessive.